GSaiDheeraj/GSaiDheeraj/README.md

 <img align='right' src="https://remakelearning.org/wp-content/uploads/2020/01/122.gif" width="230">

-- 🔭 I’m currently pre-final year student.
+- 🔭 I’m currently final year student.
 - 🌱 I’m currently exploring stocks, some high rated books like "Think & Grow Rich by Napolean Hill" etc. and Data Science/ ML.
 - 👯 I’m looking to collaborate on Data Science stuffs
 - 🤔 I’m looking for help with Open Source Projects.
 - 💬 Ask me about Data analytics and Machine Learning.
-- 🥅 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me: <a href= "https://www.linkedin.com/in/gummadi-saidheeraj/">LinkedIn</a>, <a href= "dheerajsaigummadi@gmail.com">Gmail</a>
 - ⚡The space in which we live should be for the person we are becoming now, not fot the person we were in the past ⚡
 <br><br>